MarcinKilarski/Website-Audit/seo/seo-instructions.md

 #### Example of Recommendation

 Everything looks fine.
-We checked the home page, one of your other pages, product pages and blog post.
+We checked the homepage, one of your other pages, product pages and blog post.
 By checking each type of page on your site, this provides a good indication as to whether there are problems with how they render to search engines.

 ### 3.5.
 Pages Restricted From Indexing